web-platform-tests/wpt/docs/_writing-tests/server-features.md

 The server now has a prototype HTTP/2.0 server which gives you access to some of the HTTP/2.0 specific functionality.
 Currently, the server is off by default and needs to be run using `./wpt serve --h2` in order to enable it.
-The HTTP 2 server supports handlers that work per-frame; these are documented in [Writing H2 Tests][h2tests], or to the [H2ResponseWriter API][h2responsewriter]
+The HTTP/2.0 server supports handlers that work per-frame; these, along with the API are documented in [Writing H2 Tests][h2tests]

 > <b>Important:</b> The HTTP/2.0 server requires you to have Python 2.7.10+
 and OpenSSL 1.0.2+.
 This is because HTTP/2.0 is negotiated using the